 - Keep the Balloon Up

-Some of the best fun can be had with these games for school age kids.
-You’ll recognize many of these games to play with school agers from your own childhood.
+Some of the best fun can be had with these indoor games & activities for school age kids.
+You’ll recognize many of these games to play with school-agers from your own childhood.
 We’ve suggested this list as great indoor games for kindergarten through third grade, but like all the games, they can be adapted for other ages.

 - Scavenger & Treasure Hunts